megoforce/darkwinds/_posts/2018-11-13-darkwinds-first-edition-released.markdown

 We also streamlined our graphics engine and user interface so it's a fast and stable experience.

 ## What to expect next
-We already have plans for second edition and expansions with added rules to the base game, which we'll discuss in a future post.
+We already have ideas for expansions with new rules and a second edition, which we'll discuss in a future post.
 Meanwhile, we are eager to hear your opinions, ideas and frustrations, so don't forget to <a href="https://discord.gg/WwyCERC">join us on discord</a>.

 Thanks for playing!